arob5/arob5.github.io/_posts/2024-09-15-Gaussian-kernel-pars.md

 hyperparameters of the covariance function.

 ## Lengthscales

+### One Dimensional
-We start by consdering bounds
+We start by considering bounds
 $$
 \ell \in [\ell_{\text{min}}, \ell_{\text{max}}], \tag{11}
 $$
 for the lengthscale parameter.
 I should start by noting that these bounds should be informed by domain knowledge, if it is available.
-We will consider there case where there is not prior knowledge, and instead consider empirical approaches based on the training data.
+We will consider the case where there is no prior knowledge, and instead consider empirical approaches based on the training data.
-In general, this parameter is constrained to the interval $(0, \infty)$.
+In general, $\ell$ is constrained to the interval $(0, \infty)$.
 However, note that learning the value of $\ell$ from the training data relies on the consideration of how $y_i$ varies based on pairwise distances between the